 Jack Kennedy has been with us for many years and is a great help welcoming the Redwoods Lunch Club diners, calling their regular raffle and carrying out odd jobs in the office.

-Sue Hollands as well as being a Trustee at Red Gables, Sue also runs our volunteering ‘drop in’, trying to match those who would like to volunteer with organisations that need extra help.
+Sue Hollands helps to run our volunteering project, trying to match those who would like to volunteer with organisations that need extra help within the local area.